ooni/spec/nettests/ts-005-dns-spoof.md

 * Examples with dig utility *

-Google NS servers return TXT record only if request is coming from Google Public DNS servers in case if DNS request is spoofed then it returns nothing.
+Test against Google NS servers return TXT record only if request is coming from target Google Public DNS servers in case if DNS request is spoofed then it returns nothing.
 If empty answer is returned then it means that request was originated from non Google Public DNS servers.

 ```